 While international visitors and residents wear a wide variety of clothing styles, Qatari citizens usually wear traditional attire.
 Visitors are welcome to wear traditional Qatari clothing if they choose to.

 Qatar has a very family friendly culture.
 Children are welcome in almost all premises, including restaurants, malls, cultural establishments and fan zones, all day and late into the evening.

 Alcohol is not part of local culture, but hospitality is.
-Alcohol is served in licensed restaurants, bars and hotels, and will be available in additional locations during the tournament, including the FIFA Fan Festival (after 6:30pm).
+Alcohol is served in licensed restaurants, bars and hotels.

 Drinking alcohol outside of designated areas is prohibited.
-Fans should also note that it is not permitted to bring alcohol into the State of Qatar.
-Fans should avoid travelling with alcohol from their country of origin or purchasing duty free products en route to avoid confiscation upon arrival into Qatar.
+It is not permitted to bring alcohol into the State of Qatar.
+Visitors should avoid travelling with alcohol from their country of origin or purchasing duty free products en route to avoid confiscation upon arrival into Qatar.